ceej7/EvacuationModel/README.md

 # EvacuationModel
-A evacuation model in a subway scene
+A evacuation model in the subway scene
 ## Env
 Unity, VRTK
 ## Evacuation Model